RotherOSS/doc-otobo-installation/content/installation-docker.rst

 .. warning::

-    Support for Kerberos is stull experimental.
+    Support for Kerberos is still experimental.

 For enabling authentication with Kerberos please base you *.env file* on the sample file *.docker_compose_env_https_kerberos*.
 This activates the special configuration in *docker-compose/otobo-override-https-kerberos.yml*.